ls1intum/Artemis/docs/dev/docker.rst

 7. Change the docker image used in Artemis to the newly created tag: `ContinuousIntegrationService.java <https://github.com/ls1intum/Artemis/blob/develop/src/main/java/de/tum/in/www1/artemis/service/connectors/ContinuousIntegrationService.java>`_
 8. If the used docker container should also be changed for already created exercises you have to change the build plan of that exercise

-   - Change the used docker image used by following this path: Configure Buildplan > Default Job > Docker > Docker Image
+   - Change the docker image used by following this path: Configure Buildplan > Default Job > Docker > Docker Image